Nuaym.leadr

 Data Ingestion & Sync

-Everything ends up in HubSpot.
-Aloware pushes calls, recordings, and dispositions.
-Forms and Calendly sync on their own. n8n bridges the gaps.
+Everything lands in HubSpot.
+Aloware pushes calls, recordings, dispositions.
+Forms and Calendly sync on their own. n8n fills the gaps between them.

 Zero data silos